RaspberryPiFoundation/webdev-curriculum/pl-PL/Happy Birthday/Happy Birthday - notes.md

 ---
-title: Happy Birthday — Notes for Club Leaders
+title: Happy Birthday — Informacje dla prowadzącego
-language: en-GB
+language: pl-PL
 embeds: "*.png"
 materials: [""]
 ...

-#Introduction:
+# Wstęp
 In this project, children will be introduced to HTML tags & CSS properties.
 They will also edit tags and properties to make their own customised greeting card.

-#Online Resources
+# Materiały dostępne online

 We recommend using [trinket](https://trinket.io/) to write HTML & CSS online.
 This project contains the following trinkets: